 Are you in a self-comparison slump?
 We all know better, but it’s honestly very hard to avoid comparing our lives to others.
-And social media, especially when it’s one of our main forms of interaction during a global pandemic, has done a decent job at dialing those insecurities up.
+And today’s social media algorithms have done a decent job at dialing those insecurities up.

 “Passive use, scrolling through others’ posts and updates, involves little person-to-person reciprocal interaction while providing ample opportunity for upward comparison,” he says.